Welcome to Reception!

 For Reception resources (websites, documents, videos and games) and important information please go to the bottom of the class page where you will find a number of useful links below to help with your child's learning at home...

 ★ Star of the week ★

 Each week, the star of Reception will appear on our class page.
 Please make sure you check regularly to find out who the star of the class is that week!

-Our star of the week this week is...Emylee!
+Our star of the week this week is...Mollie!

-★ This week Emylee has been chosen as star of the week for being an all-round superstar.
-Emylee is always engaged in her learning and always plays nicely with everyone in Reception.
-Well done Emylee, keep up the good work!
+★ This week Mollie has been chosen as star of the week for her fantastic reading and for her increased confidence.
+Well done Mollie, keep up the good work!